 Well folks that about covers it for the Colzer PD582A one-hundred and forty point dehumidifier.
 It is a solid product that will definitely get the job done… you’ve just got to keep in mind the size of this unit and determine if this you need a product this large or if you should stick with a more traditional seventy pint unit.
 If you do decide to go with this unit you can be assured that you’ll be getting your money’s worth.
 But hey, don’t just take my word on it.
 If we look at Amazon.com we can see that there are over thirty reviews that average a rating of four and a half out of five stars.
 That equates to a ninety percent approval rating.
 Pretty damn good if you ask me.

-If you’d like to purchase this unit then please click here to be taken to our Amazon partner’s product page.
-Otherwise, if you find that you need to do additional reading or need a different dehumidifier entirely please check out our dehumidifier buyer’s guide by clicking here.
+If you’d like to purchase this unit then please do so from the Amazon product page – we’ll get a small commission in that case.
+Otherwise, if you find that you need to do additional reading or need a different dehumidifier entirely please check out our dehumidifier buyer’s guide.
 This guide will take you through everything you would ever need to know about dehumidifiers.
 We go into sizing requirements, what features to look for, and many other topics.